bentley-historical-library/bitcurator-intro/README.md

 # The Carpentries Workbench Template R Markdown Lesson

 This lesson is a template lesson that uses [The Carpentries Workbench][workbench].
+This is a test.

 ## Note about lesson life cycle stage
 Although the `config.yaml` states the life cycle stage as pre-alpha, **the template is stable and ready to use**.
 The life cycle stage is preset to `"pre-alpha"` as this setting is appropriate for new lessons initialised using the template.